 The 2014 Environmental Awards winners were recognized as Raleigh’s best environmental stewards this year.

-The Environmental Awards program was established by the City of Raleigh the to recognize the outstanding work in environmental stewardship.
-The program continues to recognize individuals and organizations that have demonstrated a commitment to the environment in our community.
+The Environmental Awards program, established by the City of Raleigh, recognizes individuals and organizations that demonstrate a commitment to the environment in our community, and that are accomplishing outstanding work in environmental stewardship.
 The 2014 program marked the seventh annual event.

 2014 Environmental Awards